crytic/building-secure-contracts/not-so-smart-contracts/cosmos/non_determinism/README.md

 # Non-determinism

-Non-determinism in conensus-relevant code will cause the blockchain to halt.
-There are quite a few sources of non-determinism, some of which are specific to the Go language:
+Non-determinism in consensus-relevant code can cause the blockchain to halt.
+Various sources of non-determinism exist, with some specific to the Go language:

 - [`range` iterations over an unordered map or other operations involving unordered structures](https://lev.pm/posts/2020-04-18-golang-map-randomness/)
 - [Implementation (platform) dependent types like `int`](https://go.dev/ref/spec#Numeric_types) or `filepath.Ext`